48 hours in Brighton UK | Quirky things to do

 Brighton pier rides and attractions

-Ther’s a retro log flume, helter-skelter and a traditional carousel to ride on.
+There’s a retro log flume, a helter-skelter and a traditional carousel.

-As we visited in the off-season, not many of the rides were open and there was minor maintenance work going on.
+As we visited in the off-season, not many rides were open, and there was minor maintenance work.
+So of you’re visiting Brighton in winter, be aware that some attractions might be closed.

 How to spend 48 hours in Brighton

 When spending 48 hours in Brighton, you have to make time to see a cabaret show.
-We spend the evening at Proud Cabaret, a retro cabaret show, set in a plush, former ballroom.
+We had an incredible evening at the famous Proud Cabaret show.

 The show features a three-Course Dinner with Prosecco and a glittering cabaret show.